 Our graveyards are sacred, are they not?
 Memorials to our loved ones!
 Yet, we read time and time again in our local newspapers, about gravestones being damaged when vandals have gone on a wrecking spree within a cemetery.
 However, some 23,000 headstones in Scotland are potentially dangerous.
 A young eight-year-old boy from Glasgow died when a 120-year-old headstone toppled over on him.

 One of the problems is that the local authorities are only responsible for keeping the graveyards tidy.
 The owner of the gravestone is the lair holder, usually the family and descendants of the deceased.
 In Scotland, the normal practice is for the purchaser of a lair to be granted this right in perpetuity.
 This has serious implications because the lair holder has the responsibility for maintaining the gravestone.
 This is then passed onto their descendants.
 As you can imagine, this means that for older gravestones, the descendants can no longer be traced by the Local Authority or the body responsible for managing the graveyard.
 In addition, the number of surviving historic gravestones far outstrips the resources needed to care for and conserve them.

 Ignorance and Indifference

 The volunteer also told of a horrific encounter he had with someone caught trying to chisel Thomas Riddell Esq.’s headstone from off the Flodden Wall.
 When asked what he was going to do with it, he said he would put it in his garden!
-In exasperation the guide explained that this was not a fiction character, but the gravestone of a real person.
+In exasperation, the guide explained that this was not a fictional character, but the gravestone of a real person.

 Perhaps the real threat is that we have become disconnected from the past.
 We no longer know who and where we have come from.
 Perhaps we have become too connected to the media and have forgotten that those who have passed before us, have helped to shape who we are today.
 We erect gravestones so we might remember our loved ones, but do we remember to care for that memory?
 I wonder!